-Teachers living in Singapore can enjoy a fascinating selection of entertainment options and tourist attractions, while living in one of the safest and cleanest cities in the world.
+Teachers living in Singapore can enjoy a wide selection of entertainment options and tourist attractions, while living in one of the safest and cleanest cities in the world.

-The following Singapore guide will help you decide whether it is a suitable destination for you to teach English as a foreign language.
+The following guides to Singapore should help you to decide whether it is a suitable destination for you.

-We provide helpful information on things like visa, vaccinations and documents to prepare before leaving, what to see and do when in Singapore, as well as interesting facts you probably didn’t know about the city.
+They cover useful subjects such as vaccinations, what to see and do, as well as interesting facts that you probably didn’t know about the city.

 Traveling to Singapore anytime soon?
 Here’s what you should know.